javaee/security-api/README.md

 Building
 --------

-Soteria can be build by executing the following from the project root:
+JSR 375 API can be built by executing the following from the project root:

 ``mvn clean package``